Alex8ab/BellyButton/Readme.md

 ![Dashboard](/Dashboard.png)

 ### About the Data
-Hulcr, J. et al.(2012) A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable. **Data Source:** [The Public Science Lab](http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/)
+Hulcr, J. et al. (2012) A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable. **Data Source:** [The Public Science Lab](http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/) or tipe: http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/